shardulparab97/Speech-Recog/Readme.md

 - Working with more than one batch
 - Compare decoding of both repos
 - [ ] (priority)CTC beam decoder
+- [X] Check why we have sparse placeholder for targets- Found out :CTC loss needs a sparse tensor

 OTHER FILES:
 1)Test1.py shows how to use the mfccnpy and phonemeLabel folders and take their files and choose files with the same name, take